Abhishekh3007/-ThirdEye-AI-Powered-Forensic-Face-Sketch-Recognition-System-/README.md

 ## 👨‍💻 Author

 **Abhishekh Wali**
-MCA | Full-Stack Developer | AI Enthusiast
+ | Full-Stack Developer | AI Enthusiast

 ⭐ Star this repository if you find it useful!